Jaemin-MC/Balanced-Shield/README.md

 # Tell me about it!
 ## Do you think Shield doesn't break well?
 This Plugin makes Shield more easily break.
-While you don't shielding if you attack by entity, Shield is breaking too!
+While you don't shielding if you attacked by entity, Shield is breaking too!

 #### New Version 1.0.0